VCCT-PROG2A-2025-G1/PROG_6221_ST10438409_Part_3_POE/README.md

 You: show log

-Chatbot: Hereâ€™s a summary of recent actions:
+Chatbot: Here’s a summary of recent actions:
 1. Task Added: update antivirus on 2025/05/30
 2. Quiz Started: Cybersecurity Basics